-- A Guaranteed Bursary of up to £1,200 a year for young people in one of the defined groups below. - Discretionary Bursaries that the school awards to meet individual needs.
+- A Vulnerable Bursary of up to £1,200 a year for young people in one of the defined groups below. - Discretionary Bursaries that the school awards to meet individual needs.
 For example, transport, meals, books and equipment.

-Guaranteed Bursary
+Vulnerable Bursary

-Students who fall into one of the following categories are eligible:
+Students who fall into one of the following categories may be eligible:

-- In care - Care leavers - Receiving Income Support (IS) or Universal Credit (UC) in place of Income Support in their own right - Receiving Employment Support Allowance (ESA) and Disability Living Allowance (DLA) or Personal Independence Payments in their own right
+- In care. - Care leavers. - Receiving Income Support (IS) or Universal Credit (UC) in place of Income Support in their own right. - Receiving Employment Support Allowance (ESA) and Disability Living Allowance (DLA) or Personal Independence Payments in their own right.